sonu27/PhpTechnicalTest/README.md

-Amara's code test
+Code test
 =================

 The aim of this code test is to get an idea about how you like to code, and if it fits well with how we like to code!

-Currently we have a console command which describes the reviews for an Amara
+Currently we have a console command which describes the reviews for an Amar
 product:

 app/console feefo:print-reviews 42687